 The expansion of the total 22ha of deciduous fruit orchards (which would be made possible with the storage of more water) will be on previously cultivated land which will not trigger any Listed Activities in term of NEMA.
-Water will be pumped from the dam to the new orchards for irrigation.
-Irrigation pipes will connect with existing irrigation infrastructure and should not trigger any Listed Activities in terms of NEMA (Layout plans for crop expansion and irrigation pipelines still to be provided).
+Please refer to Appendix A2 which indicates (with green marker) the location of 22ha deciduous fruit orchards on ploughed land.
+The map also indicates the existing pipeline infrastructure (red line).
+Water will be pumped from Driefontein Dam to Brand se Dam and another small dam west of Brand se dam from where it will be used for the irrigation of crops.
+No new pipeline infrastructure to be constructed, no natural vegetation will be lost.